jasoncastellano/resume/resume.md

 Experience
 ----------

-**Senior Software Envineer**\
+**Senior/Lead Software Engineer**\
-Anthem, Inc.\
+Anthem, Inc. (Government Business Division)\
 March 2014 to Present\
 Norfolk, VA

-* First item

-*
+* Designed and developed engine (.NET), configurable at the market/state level, that selects the optimal Primary Care Physician for a Medicaid subscriber, based on ranking, distance (geocoordinates), specialty, and a variety of other factors.
+* Architected and served as lead developer for a unified membership reconciliation product (.NET) which would compare state Medicaid membership against Anthem membership in FACETS, aggregate member sets into market-driven categories, and provide robust web-based (JS/Angular) metrics/reporting with Excel export capability as well as direct printing styling.
+Solution was highly-configurable, enabling the rapid release of new market implementations, in addition to being steeped in unit test coverage.
+* Served as Lead Developer on an internal Billing/Finance product (.NET), overseeing eight consultants in an Agile pair programming environment with frequent code reviews.
+Consultants were guided through the solution architecture and empowered to determine optimal solutions.
+Worked with another developer to create a test data web utility (Angular) that would capture live data for usage in fast "integration" tests.
+* Created reusable .NET component for calculation of distance between two points or addresses, integrating with Melissa Data.
+* Focusing on component reusability, created multiple NuGet package components for use across many products in the enterprise.
+* Gained heavy experience in Trizetto FACETS, particularly in the Member, Provider, and Billing modules.

 **Senior Software Engineer**\
 Web Teks, Inc.\
 April 2013 to March 2014
 Chesapeake, VA

-* Designed and implemented problem analysis/resolution flow charting web application (ASPNET MVC4, jQuery) for Old Dominion University/Department of Homeland Security that came in ahead of schedule, under budget, and received critical acclaim from the client
+* Designed and implemented problem analysis/resolution flow charting web application (ASPNET MVC4, jQuery) for Old Dominion University/Department of Homeland Security that came in ahead of schedule, under budget, and received critical acclaim from the client.
-* Created adaptive question survey tool for the National Center for State Courts ([Court MD] (http://www.ncsc.org/Information-and-Resources/Court-MD.aspx)), written in ASPNET MVC4 Javascript/jQuery, that was well-received by the customer
+* Created adaptive question survey tool for the National Center for State Courts ([Court MD] (http://www.ncsc.org/Information-and-Resources/Court-MD.aspx)), written in ASPNET MVC4 Javascript/jQuery, that was well-received by the customer.
-* Using Service Oriented Architecture principles, implemented a RESTful, unified service layer (.NET ServiceStack with RavenDB data store) to provide data and business logic to client applications for JostRunning.com
+* Using Service Oriented Architecture principles, implemented a RESTful, unified service layer (.NET ServiceStack with RavenDB data store) to provide data and business logic to client applications for JostRunning.com.
-* Developed ASPNET MVC4/Orchard CMS website client for JostRunning.com
+* Developed ASPNET MVC4/Orchard CMS website client for JostRunning.com.

 **Senior Software Engineer/Build Engineer**\
 InnovaSystems International\
 December 2005 to February 2013\
 Norfolk, VA

-* Developed a multiple-component messaging framework designed to unify all data sharing approaches across a military enterprise; involved data service providers and consumers publication/subscription messaging, and notification processing, all leveraging C# .NET 4.0 and WCF Web Services
+* Developed a multiple-component messaging framework designed to unify all data sharing approaches across a military enterprise; involved data service providers and consumers publication/subscription messaging, and notification processing, all leveraging C# .NET 4.0 and WCF Web Services.
-* Designed and developed geo-positioning web application in ASP.NET MVC 3, C#, jQuery, and Google Maps API thatshows global positions of naval units and their current readiness
+* Designed and developed geo-positioning web application in ASP.NET MVC 3, C#, jQuery, and Google Maps API thatshows global positions of naval units and their current readiness.
-* Created a source code Continuous Integration (CI) strategy, via MSBuild/MS Workflow, that when executed, resulted in automating the building, unit testing, and packaging of software releases upon check-in to source control
+* Created a source code Continuous Integration (CI) strategy, via MSBuild/MS Workflow, that when executed, resulted in automating the building, unit testing, and packaging of software releases upon check-in to source control.
-* Managed an implementation effort to automatically integrate product development phases in Team Foundation Server, eliminating related manual task management efforts
+* Managed an implementation effort to automatically integrate product development phases in Team Foundation Server, eliminating related manual task management efforts.
-* Devised and implemented a web user interface in ASP.NET that streamlines packaging and versioning of the project application release process
+* Devised and implemented a web user interface in ASP.NET that streamlines packaging and versioning of the project application release process.
-* Created multiple SQL Server database schemas, complex stored procedures, and functions to support various front-end web applications for a major US military command
+* Created multiple SQL Server database schemas, complex stored procedures, and functions to support various front-end web applications for a major US military command.

 **Software Engineer**\
 Trans-Ocean Import Co.\